TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

     // ContainerService Class ...

     public List<String> getObjectListWithPrefix(String conatinerName, String prefix) {
-        // 지정한 접두어를 이용하여 질의 URL 생성 Create query URL by using specified prefix String url = this.getUrl(conatinerName) + "?prefix=" + prefix;
+        // Create query URL by using a specified prefix String url = this.getUrl(conatinerName) + "?prefix=" + prefix;
-        // Call 컨테이너 조회 예제의 getList() method of the get container example 메서드 호출 return this.getList(url);
+        // Call getList() method from the get container example
+        return this.getList(url);
     }

-    // Usage example of getObjectListWithPrefix() is same as get container example 사용 예제는 컨테이너 조회 예제와 동일 }
+    // The usage example of getObjectListWithPrefix() is same as get container example }
 ```